riverLethe9/Thinkcentre-m93p-Tiny-EFI/README.md

 ---

+**Update 26 November**

+Well, the previous update's success was short-lived.
+The machine shut down properly for a couple days, but now has reverted back to its old ways.
+Occassionally, it will shut down okay, but for the most part it won't.
+There does not seem to be any consistency to the conditions.

 **Update 18 November**

 I figured out why the machine would not shut down.
 I had my iPhone setup to automatically connect when on WiFi.
 I ejected my iPhone and the machine shut down normally.
 I am not sure why this causes a problem, but the problem is solved, so I am satisfied.